deployment-academy/deployment-academy.github.io/content/posts/devsecops/eks-cilium-network-policies.md

 ---
 title: "Using Network Policies in EKS with Cilium"
-description: "In this tutorial, we will deploy Cilium to an Amazon EKS cluster and limit traffic to Pods using Network Policies."
+description: "In this tutorial, we will deploy Cilium to an Amazon EKS cluster and limit traffic to Pods using Kubernetes Network Policies."
 date: 2021-09-26T14:15:28-04:00
 lastmod: 2021-09-26T14:15:28-04:00
 draft: false